aergoio/libaergo/README.md

 # libaergo

-This library is used to interface with the Aergo blockchains from C, C++ and even other languages.
+This library is used to interface with the Aergo blockchains from C, C++, C# and VB.NET.
+Other languages can also use it via FFI.

 ## Supported OS